statKim/kCRFC/README.md

 # kCRFC

 This is the R code to implement the simulations and real data analysis of the following paper:
 > Hyunsung Kim and Yaeji Lim (2023).
-Functional clustering on a sphere via Riemannian functional principal components, *Stat*, accepted.
+Functional clustering on a sphere via Riemannian functional principal components, *Stat*, 12(1), e557. https://doi.org/10.1002/sta4.557

 ## Description